Nareshix/rsql/lazysql/README.md

 struct App { ... }
 ```

-Note: for method 2 and 3, you can techinically CREATE TABLE as well but to ensure that they are taken into considreration for compile time check, add them at the top of your struct
+Note: for method 2 and 3, you can technically CREATE TABLE as well but to ensure that they are taken into consideration for compile time check, add them at the top of your struct

 ## Features

-the `lazy_sql!` macro brings along `sql!` and `sql_runtime!` macro. so there is no need to import them. and they can only be used within structs defined with `lazy_sql!`
+the `lazy_sql!` macro brings `sql!` and `sql_runtime!` macro. so there is no need to import them. and they can only be used within structs defined with `lazy_sql!`

 Note: Both `sql!` and `sql_runtime!` accept only a single SQL statement at a time.
 Chaining multiple queries with semicolons (;) is not supported and will result in compile time error.